oVirt/ovirt-site/source/develop/release-management/features/virt/ppc64le-support.html.md

 ## Final Goal

-Allow user to use POWER8 in oVirt with only minimal differences to x86_64.
+Allow users to use POWER8 in oVirt with only minimal differences to x86_64.